 Financial Transparency

-We provide a "Social Supermarket" model that converts surplus food into low-cost essentials, offering a dignified alternative to traditional food banks for residents facing the cost-of-living crisis.
+We operate a "Social Supermarket" that converts high-quality surplus food into low-cost essentials.
+This offers a dignified, choice-based alternative to traditional food banks, helping residents stretch their household budgets further during the cost-of-living crisis.

 Fundraising Goals